ietf-wg-iotops/draft-ietf-opsawg-mud-acceptable-urls/iotops-mud-acceptable-urls.md

 This section explains three scenarios where updating the MUD file in place could cause security issues for the devices involved.
-This section explains why changing the MUD url to point to a new file is important.
+This section explains why changing the MUD URL to point to a new file is important.

 ## Adding capabilities